DUAL ENROLLMENT CLASSES AT HAMILTON HIGH SCHOOL

 Where do I start?

 Only certain classes qualify as dual enrollment.
 Please see your counselor to make sure you are enrolled in the correct class to receive the credit.

-Tuition is $86 per credit hour, with a $15 registration fee per semester.
+Tuition is $85 per credit hour, with a $15 registration fee per semester.
 If your student is enrolled in a year-long class, they only need to register in the Fall.
 Payment is done solely through CGCC.
 You may pay on-line.
 Payment plans are available, as well as financial aid.
 Payments can also be made in person at the Chandler-Gilbert Community College Cashier's Office or by calling the Cashier's Office at 480-732-7312.
 Please have your college ID number ready.

 Tuition assistance is available through Chandler-Gilbert Community College.